arillo/silverstripe-elements/Readme.md

     Downloads:
       - DownloadElement
 ```

+In this example we are creating 2 element relationships to the Page, one called Elements, the other called Downloads.

 To make it work `Element` class should subclass `ElementBase`, where all additional fields can be defined, e.g.: